arjan-tools/docs/docs.md

 ## Arjan translate GUI

 Arjan translate has a GUI at [arjan.tools/translate](http://arjan.tools/trans;ate.html).
 The GUI is a form with a drop zone made with [super easy forms](http://supereasyforms.com) which features a node.js lambda function as its backend.
-The GUI is pretty limited as you cant update your translations but its good for a one time job especially if you don't like using the terminal.
+The GUI is pretty limited as you can't update your translations but it's good for a one time job especially if you don't like using the terminal.

 ## CLI